I made spelt pasta for a starter dish for Dave and I. Being high in carbohydrates this would be great for before gym, or at lunch time.

 Click on the links for conversions and notes.

-- Pinch of salt, plus extra for the cooking water
+- 1 pinch fine salt, plus extra for the cooking water

 - 1 egg